venosti/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - Script imports `test` and `train` datsets and creates data frames from then and then merges the training and the test sets to create one data frame.

-All files to be used as listed above are imported to created data frames and column variables names are updated as follows:
+All files to be used as listed above are imported to created data frames and column variables names are updated as follows

 data frame | source file
 --- | ---